ashleychontos/sort-a-survey/README.md

 $ survey setup -nb
 ```

-Below is a link to the notebook tutorial if you don't want to run it but feel like taking a peek.
+Please visit the [notebook tutorial](https://github.com/ashleychontos/sort-a-survey/blob/main/examples/TKS.ipynb) if you don't feel like running it but would like to take a peek (there is pretty plots in there, I promise).
 To run the software via command line, simply execute:

 ```
 $ survey rank